 Perl 6 can list the contents of a directory without running shell commands (using ls) as seen in a previous example.

-say dir; #List files and folders in the current directory say dir "/Documents"; #List files and folders in the specified directory mkdir creates a new directory.
+''' say dir; #List files and folders in the current directory say dir "/Documents"; #List files and folders in the specified directory '''

 In addition to that you can create new directories and delete them.

 '''

 mkdir "newfolder";

 rmdir "newfolder";

 '''